rifaitarek/bioinformatics-statistical-analysis/README.md

 # Dental Growth Analysis in R

-This repository contains an R script that performs statistical analysis on growth data over time.
+This repository contains an R script that performs statistical analysis on dental growth data over time.
 The analysis focuses on exploring the relationship between age, sex, and growth measurements using various statistical methods.
 The dataset includes measurements taken at different ages and across different sexes.

 ## Table of Contents
 - [Introduction](#introduction)